 Simply and easily cut the cord to reveal the inner strands, which can be easily unraveled and used individually as fine threads of nylon for even the most intricate of tasks.
 Even when the main rope is cut and the outer shell has been hollowed, you may be able to find a use for that as well.

 Paracord has come a long way since it first became available to civilians, and can now be purchased in many different colors, styles, and strengths and quantities.
 It has also become much easier to carry with you and keep handy at all times, with accessories such as “survival bracelets” and keychains being readily available in stores, many of them with designs simple enough that you could even craft them yourself.
+For guidelines on how to make your DIY paracord bracelet, check out our must-read piece to help you.

 It is no longer necessary to visit a military surplus store to find it either, with paracord now available almost anywhere, including in places such as outdoor stores, fishing stores, automotive stores, and even some popular department stores and craft shops, and of course online too.